-During the year ended December 31, 2022, we completed our acquisitions of Entasis and La Jolla.
-We are currently in the process of integrating the acquired operations and processes into our internal control environment and implementing necessary changes to our internal control over financial reporting, including, but not limited to, the creation of new controls related to inventory management, research and development activities and product sales.
+We completed our acquisitions of Entasis and La Jolla in 2022.
+We integrated the acquired operations and processes into our internal control environment and implemented necessary changes to our internal control over financial reporting, including, but not limited, to the creation of new controls related to inventory management, research and development activities and product sales.

-Other than the above, there have been more material changes to our internal control over financial reporting (as defined in Rule 13a-15(f) of the Exchange Act) for the year ended December 31, 2022 which have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than the above, there have been more material changes to our internal control over financial reporting (as defined in Rule 13a-15(f) of the Exchange Act) for the year ended December 31, 2023 which have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.